kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ###### Will enabling / using this feature result in introducing new API types?

-No new REST API types. `manifestFiles` field added to existing admission configuration types.
+No new REST API types. `staticManifestsDir` field added to existing admission configuration types.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?